Many Singaporean’s think retirement is far away so they only care about building wealth and not so much about taking distribution.

 An escalating annuity is the superior product if those are your retirement goals, and frankly who doesn’t want some of that in their retirement?

-Analyzing your Spending and Cash Flow Needs in Retirement – How Much and What are the Considerations?
+Focus: Spending and Cash Flow Needs in Retirement

 To plan for your retirement, you need to know your annual expenses that you will need rather well.